 The following are our three main roles for volunteers, but please note that each role requires a good degree of flexibility in order to get things done in our remote location:

-Cook – For managing our kitchen and cooking healthy vegetarian meals for staff, volunteers and visitors (up to 30 people).
+Vegetarian Cook – For managing our kitchen and cooking healthy vegetarian meals for staff, volunteers and visitors (typically between 5 to 30 people depending on the programmes).

 Groundskeeper– For the maintenance of our grounds and gardens, and general building maintenance.